kkrakovych/database-maven-plugin/doc/development.md

 Integration tests execution takes time thus there's no sense to run it on every commit.
 Though we strongly recommend to check any branch before pull request with integration tests.
 [Travis-CI](https://travis-ci.com) automatically checks all branches and pull requests created on [GitHub](https://github.com) for the project.
-Checks run on OSX, Linux and Windows OS.
+Checks run on Linux and OSX.

 #### Release